AceCJM/ShelfDB/README.md

 ---

-*Self-hosted product and user management for small teams
+*Self-hosted product and user management